Beginning Educator Support Team

 Free opportunities across the state for mentors and coaches to build and strengthen their knowledge to support novice teachers.

 Competitive grants are awarded to school districts and/or regional consortia when funds are made available by the Legislature.
+BEST will award grants to continuing grantees for the 2020-2021 school year, but will not to be accepting new applications.

 - A Review of Best Practices in New Teacher Mentoring